Kit Reed

-Kit Reed, born Lillian Hyde Craig or Lil(l)ian Craig Reed (June 7, 1932 – September 24, 2017), was an American author of both speculative fiction and literary fiction, as well as psychological thrillers under the pseudonym Kit Craig.
+Kit Reed, also known as Lillian Hyde Craig or Lil(l)ian Craig Reed (June 7, 1932 – September 24, 2017), was an American author of both speculative fiction and literary fiction, as well as psychological thrillers under the pseudonym Kit Craig.

 Biography

 Reed was born Lillian Hyde Craig on June 7, 1932, in San Diego, California.
 She was a daughter of schoolteacher Lillian Hyde and US Naval officer John R. Craig.
 She was nicknamed "Kitten" at an early age and later legally changed her name to Kit Reed.
 Her father would command the submarine USS Grampus (SS-207), which was lost with all hands early in 1943, probably sunk by the Japanese.

 By age 12, she had written a series of books about a stand-up bunny rabbit.
 At the College of Notre Dame of Maryland (now Notre Dame of Maryland University), nuns let her write short stories instead of a research paper for her senior thesis, allowing her to avoid the research she hated."

 Reed worked as a journalist for a number of years, including for The St. Petersburg Times and The New Haven Register.
 She won awards for a series of articles about juvenile courts in Connecticut and twice was named "New England Newspaperwoman of the Year."

 Reed served as a professor and resident writer at Wesleyan University for decades.
 She was married to Joseph Reed and had three children including Kate Maruyama, who is also an author.
 Reed died on September 24, 2017, at age 85, after being diagnosed with an inoperable brain tumor.